Staff Profile:Dr Wendy Matthews

 - Ethnoarchaeology and Experimental Archaeology

-- Environmental Archaeology
+- Environmental Archaeology and Ecology

-Postgraduate supervision
+Postgraduate supervision:

-Many of these research projects are interdisciplinary and jointly supervised by staff with additional expertise in the School of Human and Environmental Sciences and the University including: Dr Stuart Black in Geoscience (Crossman); Dr Matthew Almond in Chemistry and micro-analysis (Shillito; Anderson); Prof Bob Chapman in social complexity (Crossman), and Prof Mike Fulford in Roman archaeology (Banerjea).
+Many of these research projects are interdisciplinary and jointly supervised by staff with additional expertise in the School of Archaeology, Geography and Environmental Science.

-Wendy is happy to discuss proposals for postgraduate research in any area of: Neolithic and Bronze Age Near Eastern Archaeology and Geoarchaeology, in particular: early agricultural and urban settlement, ecology and landscapes; material engagement; and micromorphological, experimental and interdisciplinary approaches.
+Wendy is happy to discuss proposals for postgraduate and postdoctoral research in any area of: Neolithic and Bronze Age Near Eastern Archaeology and Geoarchaeology, in particular: early agricultural and urban settlement, ecology and landscapes; material engagement; and micromorphological, experimental and interdisciplinary approaches.
 For further information contact: Dr Wendy Matthews

 - Research groups / Centres: